 1. swap & go

 Have you heard of swap & go reusable cup and container networks?
 As a cafe, it's often free to participate, and you simply stock reusable items provided by the network and swap them as customers bring them in for a new item.
-Depending on the network, the you may pay a fee to the network for the service, or you may charge a deposit and refund it when the item is returned.
+Depending on the network, the you may pay a fee for the service, or you may charge a deposit and refund it when the item is returned.
 Customers will either return the item to you OR to any participating cafe.
 You will have your cups topped up regularly.

 The increasing popularity of these systems show that customers like the convenience.
 For cafes, every time you use one of the items, that's one less disposable item you'll use.
 This means savings for you for often no outlay.
-You’ll be featured on the network so people to find you, and given marketing material to boot.
+You’ll be featured on the network so people can find you, and given marketing material to boot.
 Win-win!

 2. switch to reusables

 The more you reuse, the more you will save.
-Many cafes are already using reusable plates, cutlery etc, but it's also worth considering reusable straws (stainless steel or aluminium).
+Many cafes are already using reusable plates, cutlery etc, but it's also worth considering reusable straws (stainless steel or glass).
 These are becoming more popular with cafes and, while initially expensive, can save you money in the long run.
-They can be sourced in bulk, are easy to clean, look classy are generally popular with customers.
+They can be sourced in bulk, are easy to clean, look classy and are generally popular with customers.